-So Ss Philip and S James used irreverently to be referred to in Oxford.
+That is how Ss Philip and S James used irreverently to be referred to in Oxford.
 One of our most majestic Victorian Anglo-Catholic churches, also known as Pip'n'jim, raised its great spire into the sky above North Oxford; Parish Church for the redbrick suburbs that grew up in the later nineteenth century after dons were allowed to marry.
 Spire and building are still there, but the building now houses offices for some Evangelical organisation.
 A symbol of what has happened to this place.
-So swiftly, as Waugh put it, have the waters come flooding in; Newman's aquatint Oxford, Anthony Trollope's Oxford, hot-house of Anglican Theology ... and of Anglican scheming and quarrelling and gossipping ... the grey-stone town where and whence the black-backed parsons ruled ... they are no more, unless Plato has their idea wisely and safely tucked away in his heaven and allows tour-operators to arrange excursions.
+So swiftly, as Waugh put it, have the waters come flooding in; Newman's aquatint Oxford, Anthony Trollope's Oxford, hot-house of Anglican Theology ... and of Anglican scheming and quarrelling and gossipping ... the grey-stone town where and whence the black-backed parsons ruled ... even Zuleika's playground ... these Oxfords are no more, unless Plato has their idea wisely and safely tucked away in his heaven and allows tour-operators to arrange excursions.

-May Morning still exists; but it is a matter of Mr Plod doing his best to quell disorder (more among the Town than among the Gown).
-Mr Proctor, of course, comes not within a million miles of Carfax and neither do the gentlemen in bowler hats.
-Frankly, listening to the madrigals sung, without any alcoholic disorders, in the front quad at S John's (usually, at 7) is distinctly more attractive than pretending to enjoy the 'traditional' crowded goings-on at Magdalene bridge (at six o'clock).
+May Morning still exists; but it consists of little more than Mr Plod doing his best to quell disorder (more among the Town than among the Gown).
+The Proctor, of course, comes not within a million miles of Carfax and neither do his minions in their bowler hats.
+Frankly, if anyone wants to listen to madrigals sung, without any alcoholic disorders, they might be happier visiting the front quad at S John's (usually, at 7).
+For such gentle souls, that is distinctly more attractive than pretending to enjoy the 'traditional' crowded goings-on at Magdalene bridge (at six o'clock).